tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 **Way of Sorrows (RotB p157):** To activate these powers, roll Charisma
 + Occult; Difficulty (Dots) + 3.

-<u>**Koldunic Sorcery (Black Hand p169, TOS p45):** Only the Kraina and
-their Rituals trigger the Kraina’s madness in practitioners of Koldunism.
-Ways and their Rites have no such effect.</u>
+**Koldunic Sorcery (Black Hand p169, TOS p45):** Only the Kraina and their Rituals trigger the Kraina’s madness in practitioners of Koldunism.
+Ways and their Rites have no such effect.

 **Dur'An'Ki**